SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 }
 ```

-This code produces the following image;
+This code produces the following image:

 ![a grid of circles](grid.png)